RutvaPrajapati/WooCommerce-Order-Chat/README.md

-**WooCommerce Order Chat** is a lightweight, robust communication tool that allows real-time messaging between customers and store administrators directly within WooCommerce orders.
+**WooCommerce Admin Customer Chat** is a lightweight, robust communication tool that allows real-time messaging between customers and store administrators directly within WooCommerce orders.
 It eliminates the need for external support tickets by keeping order-related discussions inside the WordPress dashboard.

 **Key Features**
 1. For Store Administrators